Women for Trump: 2019

 Although a June Hill–Harris survey reported that 62% of women registered to vote were unlikely to vote for a Trump re-election, the Women for Trump campaign was rallying support and donations to support the upcoming 2020 elections.
 Politico reported in November 2019 that the Women for Trump coalition was accepting donations and seeking volunteers to push their initiative and spread their political message.
 The organization held a 2020 kickoff party at the Westgate resort in Orlando, Florida, on June 17, 2019.

 As of December, 36.3% of Trump's donations had come from women.
 In the first quarter of 2019, donations were evenly split between men and women, according to available FEC data.
 First-quarter donations from women totaled approximately $15 million.

-During the 2019 impeachment inquiry against Donald Trump, Kremer and her daughter Kylie also started a new nonprofit, Women for America First, which can raise unlimited money to rally support for the president without disclosing its donors, and were behind a "March for Trump: Stop Impeachment Now!" rally in Washington, D.C., on October 17, 2019.
+During the 2019 impeachment inquiry into Donald Trump, Kremer and her daughter Kylie also started a new nonprofit, Women for America First, which can raise unlimited money to rally support for the president without disclosing its donors, and were behind a "March for Trump: Stop Impeachment Now!" rally in Washington, D.C., on October 17, 2019.